 Currently we meet every Wednesday at 7:00pm at 1609 S. Rogers Street Building 4, Bloomington, Indiana.
 These meetings are open to the public; anyone is welcome to attend.
 We usually meet for 2-3 hours and have a lot of fun.
 Having access to tools is only part of the equation, socializing with people and learning from each other is another large benefit from our group.
 Pretty much whatever people want to work on or learn is fair game.
-We currently have an electronics and robotics focus but there's also interest in general science and astronomy as well.
 If it's cool and interesting then we are all interested.

 We have funded a laser cutter, which is now on-site!!
 What can people do with this you might ask??
 It can cut light wood and acrylic for rapid prototyping.
 It can also etch wood, acrylic, and metal.
 Many objects from iphones to laptops can be directly engraved with a laser.
 Be sure to watch some videos here, here, and here.